jordyorel/Orus-lang-register-based-VM/README.md

   from `string` or `nil` to numeric types is disallowed.
 - Integer literals automatically use `i32`, `i64` or `u64` based on value.
 A
   trailing `u` suffix forces an unsigned type.
+- Local variables without an explicit type annotation default to `i64` when the initializer is an integer expression.

 The repository contains the interpreter sources and a large suite of example programs.
 A quick tour of the syntax lives in [`docs/LANGUAGE.md`](docs/LANGUAGE.md) and a step-by-step introduction is provided in [`docs/TUTORIAL.md`](docs/TUTORIAL.md).
 Notes on generics appear in [`docs/GENERICS.md`](docs/GENERICS.md) and more examples are spread throughout the test suite.
 See [`docs/TESTS_OVERVIEW.md`](docs/TESTS_OVERVIEW.md) for a list of categories.
 A potential compilation roadmap is outlined in [`docs/COMPILATION_ROADMAP.md`](docs/COMPILATION_ROADMAP.md).
 For a summary of built-in functions consult [`docs/BUILTINS.md`](docs/BUILTINS.md).